 Fuchsia can be grown across the world as long as it is subjected to the right conditions.
 Without adequate temperature and access to water fuchsias are likely to suffer.
-The following growing guidelines will help you to succeed in the cultivation of this showy flower.
+Learn all about how to grow fuchsia with these easy growing guidelines and succeed in the cultivation of this showy flower.

 Fuchsias can survive in a wide range of soils: chalk, clay, sand, or loam-based.
 The soil should be kept moist at all times, but it needs to be well-drained; otherwise, the plant itself will stay wet, which is likely to lead to disease and rot.
 A pH of 6.0 or below is ideal for growing fuchsia plants.

 Fuchsias prefer cool temperatures of 60 - 70°F (16 - 21 °C) during the day and around 10°F (-12°C) or lower at night.
 Direct sunlight and high temperatures can be harmful to fuchsias, as they grow best when protected by partial shade; if the average temperature rises above 76°F (24°C), fuchsias won't grow flowers.
 However, if the weather is cool enough, full sun will be fine.
 It also should be noted that while this plant prefers cool weather - especially during early spring nights - when the flower buds are developing, it is also sensitive to frost and should be guarded from extreme weather conditions.

 Seeds should be planted in individual pots and kept in a greenhouse until the plants are large enough to be moved outside.
 They can then be transplanted in late spring or early summer - when there is a no risk of frost.
 The seedlings can be planted either in hanging baskets, flowerbed containers, or into the ground.

 When growing fuchsias from cuttings, they should be planted about two inches (5 cm) below the soil surface.
 If the weather is cold, the surrounding soil should be covered by a layer of organic matter in order to protect the roots from possible frost.